openhive-network/HAfAH/README.md

 Warning: Make install will install all already builded project items, to install only one of them please build it in separated build directory with making the only one target, for example: `make extension.hive_fork; make install;`

+### Versioning
+Postgres extensions are versioned - extension control file contains `default_version` configuration entry.
+The build system fills the entry with the repository git sha converted to decimal presentation (postgres accepts only digits in version string).
+Also corresponding sql script file is named with the same version, as is required by the postgres.
 # Known problems